hectorespert/boinc-addons/boinc/DOCS.md

 ### Account Manager (Easy)

-The easy way to use this addon is to attach the boicn client to a [Boinc Account Manager](https://boinc.berkeley.edu/wiki/Account_managers).
+The easy way to use this addon is to attach the boicn client to a [BOINC Account Manager](https://boinc.berkeley.edu/wiki/Account_managers).

 [Science United](https://scienceunited.org) is recommended to simplify the process of start computing.